stephenajulu/ajulusthoughts.com/content/post/how-to-build-wealth-in-your-teens-and-20s.md

 To all who take the initiative to put the above into action, "**Greatness is coming!**".

 More ways will be explained in my ebook: "How to Invest and Build Wealth".
-I still don't have a date but you my newsletter subscribers will be among the first to be notified together with a 50% coupon code.
-So subscribe to my newsletter down below.
+I still don't have a date but my newsletter subscribers will be among the first to be notified together with a 50% coupon code.

+Subscribe to my newsletter down below.

 See you soon.